pupil-labs/pupil-docs/developer-docs/fixation-detector.md

 #### Capture
 Fixations are represented as Python dictionaries consisting of the following keys:

-- `norm_pos`: Normalised position of the fixation's centroid
+- `norm_pos`: Normalized position of the fixation's centroid
 - `base_data`: Pupil data during the fixation
 - `duration`: Exact fixation duration,
 - `dispersion`: Dispersion, in degree